sqlxpert/lights-off-aws/README.md

   example.)
 * 2 digits required for hour, minute, and numeric day of month
-* Days before times, and hours before minutes (For fast matching, compound daily or weekly terms should go first.)
+* Days before times, and hours before minutes (For fast matching, compound weekly and monthly terms should go first.)
 * The day, the hour and the minute must all be specified in some way
 * Consider `dTH:M=01T00:00` for end-of-month, because some months lack `d=29` through `d=31`